OctoPrint/octoprint.org/download/index.md

 ### OctoPi Nightlies

-You can also get the [32bit nightlies here](https://unofficialpi.org/Distros/OctoPi/nightly/) or the highly experimental [64bit nightlies here](https://unofficialpi.org/Distros/OctoPi/nightly-arm64/).
+You can also get the [32bit nightlies here](https://unofficialpi.org/Distros/OctoPi/nightly/) or the [64bit nightlies here](https://unofficialpi.org/Distros/OctoPi/nightly-arm64/).

 ## Further resources